AlexBHarley/deepstream.io-website/src/blog/controlling-an-arduino-from-the-browser-using-deepstream/readme.md

 }
 ```

-Note: I initialised [the connection state](/docs/common/constants/#connection-state) with AWAITING_AUTHENTICATION.
-This can also be initialised with CLOSE and then changed to AWAITING_AUTHENTICATION once a connection is successfully opened.
+Note: I initialized [the connection state](/docs/common/constants/#connection-state) with AWAITING_AUTHENTICATION.
+This can also be initialized with CLOSE and then changed to AWAITING_AUTHENTICATION once a connection is successfully opened.

 # Constructing Messages